astropy/astropy/docs/install.rst

     pip install astropy --no-deps

-On the other hand, if you want to install Astropy along with all of the available optional dependencies, you can do::
+On the other hand, if you want to install `astropy` along with all of the available optional dependencies, you can do::

     pip install astropy[all]